The Brixham Railway Heritage Trail Project

 Accessibility

-Our ultimate vision is to create a pleasant, peaceful and safe trail that will be accessible to all, including seasoned walkers, cyclists, families with children in pushchairs, people using mobility aids.
+Our ultimate vision is to create a pleasant, peaceful and safe trail that will be accessible to all, including seasoned walkers, cyclists, families with children in pushchairs, and people with mobility aids.
 A route that is also a practical, green and healthy alternative to driving on the main roads.

 Trail walkers and dogs